nocapro/relaycode-tui/docs/relaycode-tui/review-screen.readme.md

 Your job is to now work with me to fix the FAILED files and achieve the original goal of the transaction.
 Please start by asking me which file you should work on first.
 ```

-### How It Works in Practice

-1. The user's Relaycode screen shows the multi-file failure.
-2. They choose the `(4) Handoff to External Agent` option.
-3. The text above is copied to their clipboard.
-Relaycode closes the review and marks the transaction as `HANDOFF`.
-4. The user switches to their preferred chat-based AI tool (e.g., a Claude or GPT-4 chat window).
-5. They paste the entire block of text and send it.
-6. The AI assistant, now fully briefed, responds with something like:
-    > "Understood.
-It looks like we've successfully renamed the function in `src/core/transaction.ts`, but the updates failed in `logger.ts` and `apply.ts`.
-Which of the failed files would you like to work on first?"

-The user is now seamlessly engaged in a productive, context-aware repair session, having spent zero time explaining the problem.
-This workflow transforms Relaycode from just a patch tool into a powerful orchestrator for more complex, agent-driven development.

----

-## 🎯 Implementation Status: COMPLETE

-### ✅ All Specified Features Implemented

-**Core UI/UX Flow:**
-- ✅ Layout matches specification exactly
-- ✅ All states (3.1-3.7, 4.1-4.2) implemented
-- ✅ Contextual navigation and footers

-**Advanced Features:**
-- ✅ **Copy Mode (State 3.7)**: Full modal with U,M,P,R,F,A shortcuts
-- ✅ **Repair Workflows (State 4.x)**: Single file (T) and bulk repair (Shift+T)
-- ✅ **Script Navigation**: J/K error navigation in linter output
-- ✅ **Reasoning Scroll**: Full scroll functionality with ↑↓ keys
-- ✅ **Reject All**: Esc key behavior as specified
-- ✅ **Back/Esc**: Context-sensitive escape behavior

-**Keyboard Shortcuts:**
-- ✅ All specified shortcuts working (Space, D, R, Enter, C, T, Shift+T, A, Q)
-- ✅ Contextual shortcuts in each view mode
-- ✅ Hotkey shortcuts in copy mode (U,M,P,R,F,A)
-- ✅ J/K navigation in script output
-- ✅ ↑↓ scroll in reasoning view

-**State Management:**
-- ✅ Success vs failure scenario simulation
-- ✅ Dynamic recalculation of stats
-- ✅ Proper file status transitions (APPROVED ↔ REJECTED)
-- ✅ Multi-modal state handling

-**Ready for Backend Integration:**
-- ✅ AI repair prompt generation
-- ✅ Clipboard integration (with fallbacks)
-- ✅ Mock workflows demonstrate intended behavior
-- ✅ All UI interactions match specification